-Limited funds are available periodically from various sources to assist deserving students majoring in or planning to major in history, political science or criminal justice who have demonstrated potential for academic excellence and professional development and who have financial need.
+Limited funds are available periodically from various sources to assist deserving students who have demonstrated potential for academic excellence and professional development as well as financial need.

 For general financial aid information including deadlines, cost of attendance and application forms for university-wide scholarships, please visit TWU Financial Aid.
 Graduate student applicants are encouraged to apply for the New Graduate Student Scholarship prior to admission.

 This scholarship, established by family and friends of Paul P. and Arlee N. Young, is awarded to a history or political science student who has demonstrated academic excellence, a commitment to professional development and has a financial need.

 - Have a minimum cumulative grade point average of 3.5 or higher